tobice/deluge-client/README.md

 #Deluge Client

-A simple promise based JavaScript library that will let you use Deluge API It uses the same API as the Deluge web client.
+A simple promise based JavaScript library that will let you use Deluge Json API.
+It uses the same API as the Deluge web client.
 It works as a thin layer that will take care of authentication and error handling.